restorecommerce/chassis-srv/README.md

 Configs are loaded using the [nconf](https://github.com/indexzero/nconf)-based module [service-config](https://github.com/restorecommerce/service-config).
 Such configuration files may contain endpoint specifications along with their associated transports or simple access configs for backing services such as a database or even a Kafka instance.

-Each microservice which is making use of the Chassis Service can be configured in a way that the buffered data is not being displayed in the logs anymore.
-Inside the config file of the respective service, every method can take an additional property named `bufferFields` which contains the name of the fields which should be removed.
+To remove the buffered data from being logged [bufferedFields](./test/cfg/config.json#L312) configuration can be set.

 ### Logging